 As children get opportunities to play sport, join teams and engage in hobbies, cultural outings and recreational activity their horizons expand and they grow into more well-rounded adults with vision and purpose as to who they can become and how they can contribute to those around them.

 Positive reinforcement plays a huge role in dealing with individuals like Hari

 Hari,17-years-old, has been a part of our Chennai football programme for the past 4 years.
 When he and his mother were physically abused by his father, who struggles with alcoholism, sports enabled him to channel his frustrations in a positive way.
 He showed major improvements in behaviour and character after activity-based learning and life-skill sessions in the field.
 Positive reinforcement plays a huge role in dealing with individuals like Hari.
-Appreciation and constructive feedback are great tools that enabled him to perform better, both on the field and in their personal lives.
+Appreciation and constructive feedback are great tools that enabled him to perform better, both on the field and in their personal lives

-402 children and youth were formally trained in volleyball, football and cricket
+were formally trained in volleyball, football and cricket